ffd8/P5LIVE/README.md

 ### EXPORT / IMPORT
 Beyond exporting all sketches regularly (**_backup!_**) – you can export single sketches and/or entire folders (click the export icon next to their name).
 To re-import, click the import button in the Sketches panel or simply `drag + drop` the `P5L_*****.json` into the browser.

+See `Settings Panel` » `Backup` to automatically export a P5LIVE backup file at varying intervals.

 ### PERFORMANCE
 Lagging or retina display creates too large of a canvas?
 Use `pixelDensity(1);` in `setup()`.